 Pleistocene, Pliocene, and late Miocene sediments show common characteristics.
-Turbidite sand, silt, and clay have mineralogical and geochemical characteristics remarkably similar to those of the modern Ganges and Brahmaputra Rivers.
-Hemipelagic intervals show highly variable proportions of clay and calcareous ooze.
-The mineralogical and geochemical signature of the hemipelagic clay varies from (1) identical to the illite-chlorite rich clays of turbidites, characteristic for Himalayan rivers, to (2) smectite-rich assemblages enriched in iron and depleted in potassium, representing either more extreme sorting of the same material or input from another source.
+Turbiditic sand, silt, and clay have mineralogical and geochemical characteristics remarkably similar to those of the modern Ganga and Brahmaputra Rivers.
+Hemipelagic intervals show highly variable proportions of calcareous clay and ooze.
+The mineralogical and geochemical signature of the hemipelagic calcareous clay varies from (1) identical to the illite-chlorite rich clays of turbidites, characteristic of Himalayan rivers, to (2) smectite-rich assemblages enriched in iron and depleted in potassium, representing either more extreme sorting of the same source material or input from a different terrigenous source.
 Sediments reveal increasing lithification downhole, represented by claystones, calcareous claystones, and limestones.
 Sand and silt beds usually remain unlithified.
-In terms of sand deposition, differences exist between the three sites.
-The earliest occurrence of thick Miocene sand beds was recovered at Site U1451 at around 530 m CSF-A (~9 Ma).
-Sand deposition at Site U1450 is very common from the late Miocene to Pleistocene, but the record extends only to 7.5 Ma.
-Site U1455 demonstrates the persistent presence of 10 m thick sand units over the last 12 My, although these units could only be deduced from high-penetration rate RCB coring with low sand recovery.
-Because large parts of the Miocene at all three sites are characterized by comparable parallel seismic reflection patterns (indicating sheet-like turbidites), the three sites should show comparable large-scale lithologies.
-In this case, the occurrence of major sand beds shallower in Site U1450 may be related to different coring techniques between the RCB and HLAPC systems.
-Nevertheless, higher recovery and lower accumulation rates in the early Miocene at Site U1451 suggest finer sediments in earlier fan deposits.
+Sand deposition appears widespread at least during the middle and late Miocene.
+Although the earliest occurrence of thick Miocene sand beds was encountered at Site U1451 at ~530 m CSF-A (~9 Ma), it is likely that this is biased by the lack of sand recovery using the RCB system.
+Sand deposition at Site U1450 is very common from the late Miocene to the Pleistocene, but the record extends only back to ~8 Ma.
+Site U1455 demonstrates the persistent presence of 10 m thick sand units over the last 12 My, although the presence of these units could only be deduced from high penetration rates during RCB coring.
+Because large parts of the Miocene at all three sites are characterized by parallel seismic reflection patterns (indicating sheet-like turbidites), the three sites should show comparable large-scale lithologies.
+In this case, the occurrence of major sand beds shallower in Site U1450 may be related to the use of different coring techniques (i.e., the RCB and HLAPC systems).
+Nevertheless, higher recovery and lower accumulation rates in the early Miocene at Site U1451 suggest that earlier fan deposits are composed of finer sediments.
 This could be related to changes in the source region or to the paleobathymetry and tectonic deformation linked to the evolution of Ninetyeast Ridge.

-Petrographic investigations on sand-sized particles reveal that high-grade metamorphic rock fragments and heavy minerals are present since the late Miocene and are not present during the early Miocene and late Oligocene.
+Petrographic investigations on sand-sized particles reveal that high-grade metamorphic rock fragments and heavy minerals have been present since the late Miocene and are absent in the earliest turbidites around the Oligocene/Miocene boundary.
 Throughout the Neogene succession, the sands can be divided into three types on the basis of the heavy mineral assemblage: (1) tourmaline-rich sands, (2) garnet-rich sands, and (3) amphibole-rich sands.
 Early and middle Miocene intervals mainly contain tourmaline-rich sands.
 The late Miocene interval primarily contains both amphibole-rich and garnet-rich sands, both showing high-temperature metamorphic minerals, such as sillimanite, kyanite, and staurolite.
 The Pliocene and Pleistocene are characterized by a predominance of amphibole-rich sands.
-The presence of detrital carbonate is also persistent through the Neogene but appears to show a consistent trend from 3%-6% in the Pleistocene and Pliocene to 8%-10% during the Miocene.
-Finally, a prominent feature in Miocene silt and sand beds is the higher abundance of plant fragments compared to younger sediments.
-Hence, changes occurred during the Miocene that will reveal changes in the eroded sources and erosion conditions.
+The presence of detrital carbonate is also persistent through the Neogene but appears to show a consistent decreasing trend from 8%-10% during the Miocene to 3%-6% during the Pleistocene and Pliocene.
+Finally, a prominent feature of Miocene silt and sand beds is the higher abundance of plant fragments compared to younger sediments.
+Together these observations reveal changes in the sediment sources and erosion conditions of the hinterland during the Miocene and Pliocene.
+The Miocene Himalaya may have exposed more Tethyan formations with high carbonate content and lower metamorphic grade than during Pliocene.